awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The Spark config containing the configuration of virtual environment archive with all dependencies.
+The Spark Config containing the configuration of virtual environment archive with all dependencies.

 ---